 Last year, I was on a quest.
 A quest to find the best chocolate cake recipe.
 I tried cake after cake.
 My family thought it was funny, and enjoyed being official taste testers.

 My dear friend (and personal therapist while walking) Peggy makes the most delicious chocolate cake.
 She brings it to Pie Night almost every year.
 Because she doesn’t (gasp!) like pie.
 Weird, I know.
 It is a wonderful chocolate cake.
-We love it so much that Corrine asked if Peggy would bring it again last year.
+We love it so much that my daughter Corrine asked if Peggy would bring it again last year.
 She did.
 We ate it up.
 Why didn’t I just get the recipe from Peggy for her cake, and call it good?
 Well, that sounds like an easy solution.
 Problem was, every time I tried to make her cake, it flopped.
 One time, it flowed all over my oven and I almost had to call 911.
 Another time, it sank in the middle, and cooked too much around the edges.
 Maybe I didn’t copy the recipe correctly??
 No, a call confirmed I wrote it exactly as Peggy dictated, just a problem with the baker- me.

-Warning- crazy rambling: Every year, I want – no, I NEED a chocolate cake with pineapple filling and chocolate frosting from Backers.
+Warning- crazy rambling: Every year, for my birthday I want – no, I NEED a chocolate cake with pineapple filling and chocolate frosting from Backers.
 White with pineapple filling is my second choice.
 Every year, I start reminding my kids in October, order the cake early, because they don’t make the choc/pineapple combo unless you special order it, and they close on Wed night before Thanksgiving, and don’t re-open until the Monday AFTER Thanksgiving.
 By then, my birthday is OVER, and I really need this cake.

 OK, so where were we??
 The quest.
 You know when you eat something at a social event, and want to be polite and not lick your plate, or ask for some to take home, then you lay, or is it lie? in bed all night thinking- If I could only have one more small bite of that ____ (cookie, pie, chocolate cake).
 Enter my talented and lovely practically perfect friend Laurie.
 She made the aforementioned (like my lawyer talk) chocolate cake.
 She can make ANYTHING.
 Yes, anything.
 She cooks like Julia Child, has penmanship like font on a computer, has polished, classic style in decorating, clothing, sews like …um, who sews?
 Betsy Ross, only more talented than Betsy.
 Seriously, this woman has “it”.
 AND she is seriously plagued with perfecting recipes.
 She makes something and then makes revision after revision until it is perfect.
 Lucky me.
 She learned how to make cakes, really great cakes from her friend Amy, who is also close to perfection, herself, I mean she actually is probably perfect too, I just don’t know her well enough to bear testimony of it, her, whatever.
 I do know, that this cake is wonderful, the quest is now over.